R for Biochemists @UAM

 The ExtremePresentation method for choosing a plot or chart.

 For a guidance, you can use the Chartchooser above, by Andrew Abela, or the interactive website Visual Vocabulary here.
+Also, I strongly recommend you to check the FriendsDontLetFriends repo with examples of very common mistakes when plotting data in biology.

 You can see a description of some of the most common plot types, with many examples on books and dedicated R websites.
 I suggest to take a look to some of the suggested References below, or some quick examples, like those here or here.
 Rather than going through a wide list of plots, we are going to use some examples to learn some basic plotting and see the effect of plot selection in order to understand your data and use them to answer questions.